 Note: Each time TMF is installed, it must be started.
-For information on starting and stopping TMF, see the IRIX TMF Administrator's Guide.
+For information on starting and stopping TMF, see the TMF Administrator's Guide.

-Procedure 5-1 Downloading the Software from the World Wide Web http://www.sgi.com/Products/Evaluation/#tmf
+Procedure 4-1 Downloading the Software from the World Wide Web (IRIX systems)

 1. Go to the following URL: